A Little Guide to Walking the Streets

 Let a large rosary hang from your wrist at all times so people will know you are Catholic.
 Wood and cord rosaries hold up better in the elements.

 What to Expect

-Plan on a 2-3 hour walk.
+Plan on a 2-4 hour walk.
 That may sound like a short time, but it is sufficient for an extensive walk with much prayer, reading, and conversation.
 You will find that your faculties are tired after that time—especially if you are walking alone.
 Continue to walk in the cold and wet months--some of the most remarkable encounters have happened on days with poor weather.
 Some days people are friendly and polite, and other days people seem more hostile.
-Some days you’ll have remarkable encounters that lay bare the triumph of God’s grace, and other days are uneventful.
-Once in a while you’ll feel like an unwelcome guest and will have to take refuge in prayer and reading (especially if you are "breaking-in" a new neighborhood).
+Some days you’ll have remarkable encounters that lay bare the triumph of God’s grace, and other days are less eventful.
+Once in a while you’ll feel like an unwelcome guest and will have to take refuge in prayer and reading (usually if you are "breaking-in" a new neighborhood).